3 Top Canadian Food and Grocery Stocks for November 2024

 In the case of COVID-19, the stock increased in price due to panic buying.

-If we were to enter a recession, Loblaw likely has the most significant "discount" factor and largest economic moat out of all major grocers.
+With the Canadian economy nearing a recession (arguably in one, depending on who you talk to), Loblaw likely has the most significant “discount” factor and largest economic moat out of all major grocers, which is certainly helping them.
 Most Canadians are, on average, 10km from a Loblaw store.

-During penny-pinching situations, you will likely see consumers head to stores like Superstore and No Frills over Sobeys, owned by Empire Company (TSE:EMP).
+During penny-pinching situations, you will likely see consumers head to stores like Superstore and No Frills over Sobeys or Safeway, owned by Empire Company (TSE:EMP).
+I’ve even started doing this myself.

 Metro Inc (TSE:MRU)